microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 #### Implementation

-Update Temperature parameter settings to optimize model response generation capabilities.Tempretature parameter controls randomness in the parameter completions.
+Update Temperature parameter settings to optimize model response generation capabilities.Temperature parameter controls randomness in the parameter completions.
 Lowering the temperature produces more repetitive and deterministic responses.

 Increasing the temperature creates more unexpected or creative responses, while lower temperature creates factual and concise responses.